 Through the Cracks

 WAMU producer Jonquilyn Hill’s terrific series focuses on the 2014 disappearance of DC second grader Relisha Rudd.
-The eight year-old, who had been living with her mother at a city-run homeless shelter, was reported missing after not being seen for 18 days.
+The eight year-old, who had been living with her mother at a city-run homeless shelter, was declared missing after not being seen for 18 days.
 She was last spotted on a hotel security camera in the company of the shelter’s janitor, who had been posing as a doctor and spending time with Rudd.
 But how could that—any of that—happen?
 Hill endeavors to find out, exploring whether anything could have been done to prevent the child’s disappearance.
 In the process, she portrays the picky-eating, dance-loving, bike-racing Rudd—who remains missing—as a kid, not a character.

 Listen on: WAMU; NPR; Apple Podcasts; Spotify; Stitcher; Audible.

-In 1997, journalist Richard Foster started a job at Richmond alt-weekly Style Magazine—and discovered that a decade earlier, staffer Debbie Dudley Davis had been tortured, raped, and strangled to death inside her apartment.
+In 1997, journalist Richard Foster started a job at Richmond’s Style Weekly—and discovered that a decade earlier, staffer Debbie Dudley Davis had been tortured, raped, and strangled to death inside her apartment.
 In 2017, Foster decided it was time to tell the tale of the so-called Southside Strangler, whose killings in Richmond and Arlington were so hideously cruel they served as the basis of Patricia Cornwell thriller Post Mortem.
 But also, this is the story of that serial killer’s victims and their families—it’s as much a piercing portrait of grief as it is an investigative drama.

 Listen on: Apple Podcasts; Spotify; Stitcher.

 The horrific 2015 killings of three members of Woodley Park’s Savopoulos family and housekeeper Vera Figueroa (aka the “mansion murders”) took place, as the title suggests, over a 22 hour period.
 WTOP reporters Jack Moore and Megan Cloherty, who covered the 2018 trial of accused murderer Daron Wint, revisit the case that stunned high-society Washington.
-The details of the story—the $40,000 money drop, the half-eaten Domino’s pizza crust that nailed Wint—have been endlessly parsed on the page, in parlor-game conversations, and in court.
-But Cloherty and Moore bring in fresh perspectives, such as a neighbor who was likely the last person outside the house to see Amy Savopoulos alive, a housekeeper who had long worked for the family and was close to Figueroa, and the jurors who convicted Wint.
+The details of the story—the $40,000 money drop, the half-eaten Domino’s pizza crust that nailed Wint—have been endlessly parsed on the page, in cocktail-party conversations, and in court.
+But Cloherty and Moore bring in fresh perspectives, such as a friend who was likely the last person outside the house to see Amy Savopoulos alive, a housekeeper who had long worked for the family and was close to Figueroa, and the jurors who convicted Wint.

 Listen on: WTOP; Apple Podcasts; Spotify; Audible.